 Texas Food

 Texans love food.
 Sure, there’s chili and barbecue, but innovations in food go far beyond the expected Texas fare.
-Every year we throw a Texas Independence Day party, we discover another Texas native food.
+Each year we throw a Texas Independence Day party, we discover another Texas native food.
 Here’s the running list and when they were born.

 Food